fleetdm/fleet/handbook/people.md

 ### Performance feedback
 At Fleet, performance feedback is a continuous process.
 We give feedback (especially negative) as soon as possible.
 Most feedback will happen during 1:1 meetings, if not sooner.

-We evaluate and update compensation decisions yearly, shortly after the anniversary of a team members' start date.
+We evaluate and update compensation decisions yearly, shortly after the anniversary of a team member's start date.

 ### Hiring a new team member